-Then there is the infamous advice from McKinsey & Co to overhaul its claims practices, symbolized by the use of "boxing gloves" to characterize how it should treat third party claims victims and even their own policyholders who balk at settlement offers it made.
-That was just the visual image everyone needed.
+Then there is the infamous advice from McKinsey & Co to overhaul its claims practices, symbolized by the use of "boxing gloves" to characterize how it should treat third party claims victims and even their own policyholders who balk at their settlement offers.
+That is just the visual image everyone needed.

-Another complaint against this company is its use of Colossus, a computer system that takes human beings out of the equation and calculates injury settlements based on factors such as the severity of the injury, the age of the victim, and the victim’s accident lawyers’ record of filing suit and taking cases to trial (this is no minor point).
-Reliance on Colossus took out of the equation both the subjective qualities of the claimant (judges and juries give more to victims that appear to be quality people), and the fact that not everyone responds the same to the same accident or the same injuries.
+Another complaint against this company is its use of Colossus, a computer system that takes human beings out of the equation and calculates injury settlements based on factors such as; the severity of the injury, the age of the victim, and the victim’s accident lawyers’ record of filing suit and taking cases to trial (this is no minor point).
+Reliance on Colossus took out of the equation both the subjective qualities of the claimant (judges and juries tend to give more to victims that appear to be quality people), and the fact that not everyone responds the same to an accident or enduring the same injuries.

-Still, in spite of its reputation as the anti-good hands company if you are making a claim, we actually don't see them as the worst car insurance company to deal with in Maryland.
-In fact, Allstate's settlement offers are typically better, in our experience, than what you would receive in the exact same case from Progressive Insurance, GEICO, or State Farm.
+Still, in spite of its reputation as the anti-good hands company; if you are making a claim, we actually don't see them as the worst car insurance company to deal with in Maryland.
+In fact, Allstate's settlement offers are typically better, than what you would receive in the exact same case from Progressive, GEICO, or State Farm Insurance Companies.
 [Learn more about these insurance companies here.]
-And while our lawyers certainly do have to bring Allstate accident cases to trial, many cases are able to settle either before or after a lawsuit has been filed.
+And while our lawyers certainly do have to bring some Allstate accident cases to trial, many cases are able to settle either before or after a lawsuit has been filed.